Issuf Sanon: Prometey (2022–2024)

+VEF Rīga (2024–2025)

+On 5 July 2024, Sanon signed with VEF Rīga of the Latvian-Estonian Basketball League.

+Śląsk Wrocław (2025–present)

+On August 3, 2025, he signed with Śląsk Wrocław of the Polish Basketball League (PLK).

 NBA draft rights

-On April 4, 2018, Sanon announced his intentions to enter the 2018 NBA draft, where ESPN projected him to be a "strong draft-and-stash candidate."
-By the June 11 international deadline, Sanon was one of 11 truly international prospects to remain in the 2018 NBA draft.
+On 4 April 2018 Sanon announced his intentions to enter the 2018 NBA draft, where ESPN projected him to be a "strong draft-and-stash candidate."
+By the 11 June international deadline, Sanon was one of 11 truly international prospects to remain in the 2018 NBA draft.
 He was eventually picked by the Washington Wizards (second round, 44th overall).
 Sanon played for the Wizards during the NBA Summer League, but then returned to Slovenia to develop and gain more experience.

-On February 6, 2020, Sanon's draft rights were traded to the New York Knicks.
-On November 27, 2020, Sanon's draft rights were traded to the Houston Rockets.
+On 6 February 2020 Sanon's draft rights were traded to the New York Knicks.
+On 27 November 2020 Sanon's draft rights were traded to the Houston Rockets.

 National team career

 Sanon was unable to compete for the Ukraine under-16 basketball team in 2015, due to an appendix injury.
 An ankle injury, as well as a lack of official documentation, also prevented him from joining.
 He made his junior national team debut for Ukraine, at the 2017 FIBA Europe Under-18 Championship, in Slovakia.
-In seven games played, in a span of just over a week, he averaged 19.3 points, 6.1 rebounds, 2.7 assists, and 3.4 steals per game, leading his team to a 12th place finish at the tournament.
+In seven games played, in a span of just over a week, he averaged 19.3 points, 6.1 rebounds, 2.7 assists, and 3.4 steals per game, leading his team to a 12th-place finish at the tournament.
 Sanon was named All-European Championships U18 Honorable Mention by the basketball website Eurobasket.com.
 Entering the event as a little-known prospect, even in his home country, his unexpected success in Slovenia catapulted him into NBA draft consideration.
 He was subsequently considered a top-10 prospect at the event, according to ESPN.